GESoftware-CF/uaa-boshrelease/README.md

 ## Usage

-To use this bosh release, first upload it to your bosh:
+To use this bosh release:

 ```
-bosh target BOSH_HOST
 git clone https://github.com/cloudfoundry-community/uaa-boshrelease.git
 cd uaa-boshrelease
+bosh create release --force
-bosh upload release releases/uaa-1.yml
+bosh upload release
+bosh -n deploy
 ```
+The blobs for postgres, ruby, java, tomcat etc. should get downloaded from S3 community bucket for bosh blobs.

 For [bosh-lite](https://github.com/cloudfoundry/bosh-lite), you can quickly create a deployment manifest & deploy a cluster: